momochi000/typewar/README.md

 and be able to translate coordinates in scene space to screen space and vice versa.
 This is may also need to handle setup of the viewport depending on device screen size and orientation etc.  Scaling the game appropriately.
-#### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away.
+#### PERFORMANCE: seems like dom nodes aren't getting properly removed when text fragments go away
 Need to ensure that they do.
 #### Make the battle over scene overlay on top of the battle scene.
-#### Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments.
+#### Create a way for pausing the rudimentary AI, stopping the timers that create more text fragments
 Better yet, have it listen for a Crafty.pause() where it then does the appropriate.
 Better yet, make the timers count by Crafty frames.
 This way pause will do the right thing.
 Will need ot create a Timer object which